imNotADuck/Flutter-Compliance-Companion/README.md

 **1. Local Notifications Approach**

-Overview: This approach uses the device itself to schedule and send notifications without relying on a backend server.
+This approach uses the device itself to schedule and send notifications without relying on a backend server.

 **Steps:**

 1. Use Local Notifications Library: Integrate a local notifications library like flutter_local_notifications into your Flutter app.